Yeriizy003/odin-recipes/README.md

 # odin-recipes
-Recipe i created from odin project
+Recipe i created from the odin project